Zywave/booster/src/_areas/blog/posts/2022-02-15-release-notes-february-2022.md

 ## Bug fixes

 And, as always, we included a handful of bug fixes with this release.
+For a full list of all changes included, [check out the milestone](https://gitlab.com/groups/zywave/devkit/-/milestones/20#tab-issues).